opeakinfenwa/QR-Generator-Service/Readme.md

 An extensible backend service built with **Express.js** and **PostgreSQL**, allowing users to generate, manage, and track QR codes.
 This system follows a clear separation of concerns using a project based structure (services, controllers, repositories, configs), while leveraging **raw SQL** for performance and control.

-> Redis-based caching is also integrated to reduce redundant QR generation, improving response times and overall system efficiency.
+> Redis based caching is also integrated to reduce redundant QR generation, improving response times and overall system efficiency.

 ## Architecture Overview